 Taxes can be paid in person or by mail.
 The Treasurer's Office is open from 8:00 a.m. to 5:00 p.m., Monday through Friday.
 The Treasurer's Office is inside City Hall at 151 Martin Street, which is one block west of Old Woodward and one block south of Maple.
 Our office is closed on holidays.
 There is a self-addressed return envelope enclosed in your tax bill for your convenience.
 A drop box is located behind City Hall.

 Tax payments must be physically received by the Treasurer's Office on or before the due date to avoid penalty.
 If taxes have not been paid before March 1, both July and December will be payable to the Oakland County Treasurer.

 If you do not receive your summer tax bill by the end of the first week in July or your winter tax bill by the end of the first week in December, please call the Treasurer's Office at 248.530.1890.
 We will send you a copy of your bill.

 The tax bills are mailed either to the homeowner or the homeowner's mortgage company; therefore, it is very important that the homeowner keep the city informed of any changes in homeowner's mailing address or mortgage company information.
 In the case of a refinance, a new mortgage company may now be responsible for paying the taxes, or the taxes are no longer taxes paid through an escrow account.
 State law holds the homeowner responsible for making sure taxes are paid.
-Please contact the City's Assessor's Office at 248.530.1827 or in writing with the property owner's signature, to change mailing address or the mortgage company information.
+Please contact the Treasurer's Office at 248.530.1890, or in writing with the property owner's signature, to change the mailing address.